hawktao035/ComGNN/README.md

 # Pluvial Flood Emulation with Hydraulics-informed Message Passing

-This the code our paper ["Pluvial Flood Emulation with Hydraulics-informed Message Passing"](https://openreview.net/forum?id=kIHIA6Lr0B&noteId=kIHIA6Lr0B) published at ICML 2024
+This is the Doss-Gollin lab fork of the original repository for the paper "Pluvial Flood Emulation with Hydraulics-informed Message Passing" by Kazadi, Doss-Gollin, and Silva.
+Please refer to and cite the [original paper] (https://openreview.net/forum?id=kIHIA6Lr0B&noteId=kIHIA6Lr0B) published at ICML 2024.

 ![Model framework](fig/framework3.png)